 This handsome cabin feels like a treehouse on the ground.
 Built by hand with cedar and redwood from the forest, and rock from Neahkhanie mountain on which it perches, it’s a sanctuary among the trees.

-The cabin has two bedrooms, a kitchen and dining area, wood stove and a very comfortable, homely atmosphere.
-Cannon Beach, Rockaway Beach and Haystack Rock are all less than 20 miles away, and Oswald West State Park is close by as well.
+The cabin has two bedrooms, a kitchen and dining area, a wood stove, and a very comfortable, homely atmosphere.
+Cannon Beach, Rockaway Beach, and Haystack Rock are all less than 20 miles away, and Oswald West State Park is close by as well.

-300 feet above the coast, it’s a short stroll down to the beach, and an energetic hike back up.
-There are stunning ocean views to the south and west from the property, and on a clear day you can see for miles.
+300 feet above the coast, it’s a short stroll down to the beach and an energetic hike back up.
+There are stunning ocean views to the south and west of the property, and on a clear day, you can see for miles.
 On a clear night, the skies are magnificent, which is why there is a huge skylight in the sleeping loft.

 View Photos, Read Reviews & Check Availability